mryigitsen/COMP2012H-4PChess/README.md

 ### DISCLAIMER
 As our team mainly used Apple devices to develop this app, we weren't able to test the code on a Windows device.
 As a result, the graphics and the texts might not be fully shown on a Windows machine.

 Similarly, we weren't able to achieve resizeability, so we suggest playing around with the computer's resolution settings for the optimal view.
+In Apple, on 16-Inch, it works flawlessly.
+On 13-Inch, you'll need to make it full size.

 We highly suggest you to use an Apple device (Intel or Apple Silicon doesn't matter) to ensure maximum performance.

 ## How to run?
 This code comes with two different Qt Projects: ChessGame and ChessClient.
 You will be able to run ChessGame without the Server, however, you'll have to play locally.
 In order to play with different computers: